ansible/ansible/docs/docsite/rst/roadmap/COLLECTIONS_5.rst

 :2021-11-16: Ansible-5.0.0 release.
 :2021-12-07: Release of Ansible-5.1.0 (bugfix + compatible features: every three weeks).

 ..
 [1] No new modules or major features accepted after this date.
 In practice, this means we will freeze the semver collection versions to compatible release versions.
-For example, if the version of community.crypto on this date was community.crypto 2.1.0; Ansible-5.0.0 could ship with community-crypto-2.1.1.
+For example, if the version of community.crypto on this date was community.crypto 2.1.0; Ansible-5.0.0 could ship with community.crypto 2.1.1.
 It would not ship with community.crypto 2.2.0.

 ..
 [2] After this date only changes blocking a release are accepted.
 Accepted changes require creating a new rc and may slip the final release date.
 ..
 [3] Collections will only be updated to a new version if a blocker is approved.
 Collection owners should discuss any blockers at a community IRC meeting (before this freeze) to decide whether to bump the version of the collection for a fix.
 See the `Community IRC meeting agenda <https://github.com/ansible/community/issues/539>`_.